|

 Instructors of America (Registration #110478).
 In Colorado Bill began teaching

-skiing im 1983, and has been on the staffs of
+skiing in 1983, and has been on the staffs of

 Loveland, Keystone, Copper Mountain, Vail/Beaver-Creek/Arrowhead, Breckenridge, and Arapahoe

 Basin Ski Schools.
-Earlier, he taught in and was chairman of a volunteer ski
+Earlier, he taught in and was director of a volunteer ski

 teaching program for local kids at Badger Pass in Yosemite National Park,